jadametz/README/First1on1.md

 __What are your goals for this year?
 And for the next 3 months?__

-> This year I'm looking to settle into my role as an Engineering Manager.
-It's a new type of work so I'm confident there will be challenges and obstacles to overcome.
-Feeling _less unsure_ feels like a good 12 month goal.
+> This year I'm working on looking further ahead on topics such as infrastructure roadmaps, team efficiency and throughput predictability, and growing a world-class SRE team.

 __What do you need from your manager?__